-Signed: Date: Laraine Manley - Executive Director Reso urces (Section 151 Officer)
+Signed: Laraine Manley - Executive Director Resource

+Signed:

+Signed:

 Statement of Accounts

 Statement of Responsibilities

 The Council's Responsibilities

 The Council is required to:

 - Make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
 In this Council, that officer is the Executive Director of Resources. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.